Pirate-Weather/pirateweather/docs/API.md

 **Only on `daily`**.
 The maximum "feels like" temperature during a day, from midnight to midnight.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMaxTime
 **Only on `daily`**.
-The time (in UTC) that the maximum "feels like" temperature occurs during a day, from midnight to midnight.
+The time (in UTC) that the maximum "feels like" temperature occurs during a day, from 12:00 am and 11:59 pm.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMin
 **Only on `daily`**.
-The minimum "feels like" temperature during a day, from midnight to midnight.
+The minimum "feels like" temperature during a day, from from 12:00 am and 11:59 pm.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMinTime
 **Only on `daily`**.
-The time (in UTC) that the minimum "feels like" temperature occurs during a day, from midnight to midnight.
+The time (in UTC) that the minimum "feels like" temperature occurs during a day, from from 12:00 am and 11:59 pm.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureHigh
 **Only on `daily`**.
 The maximum "feels like" temperature during the daytime, from 6:00 am to 6:00 pm.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.
 If the forecast start time is after 6:00 pm, it will return the current temperature.